'It is the mark of an educated mind to be able to entertain a thought without accepting it.' Aristotle

 The teaching of Classics takes place in a safe and disciplined environment: high standards of behaviour are expected, and at the same time students are rewarded for their efforts.The Classics department respects the needs of all learners and adopts a wide variety of approaches to suit individual styles including whole class discussion, group work, drama, art and using Information and Communications Technology.
-All three classrooms have digital projectors for teaching use.

 Homework is set on a regular basis in line with the school Homework Policy.

 In Year 7, students are set three pieces of assessed homework over the carousel course.

 In Years 8 and 9, students receive up to one piece of 30 minute homework every fortnight.
 This may involve imaginative writing, reading stories, acquisition of vocabulary and investigative research.

 In Years 10 and 11, students receive up to one piece of 1 hour homework every fortnight.
 All work set is closely linked to the GCSE exam specification.

 In Years 12 and 13, homework is set as required.
 All work set is closely linked to the A-Level exam specification.

 We have a Junior Classics Society (run by Sixth formers and teachers) for students in Years 7 and 8.
 The emphasis is on hands-on fun!

 After school Classical Greek is available from Year 7 onwards.
 Greek Club is an opportunity for students to become a Friend of the Frog by reading, acting and drawing with the textbook Basil Batrakhos.
 There is an opportunity to gain accredited qualifications in Classical Greek.